 A perfect place to find your zen, the Japanese Friendship Garden is modeled after a traditional garden in Japan and is a perfect spot to enjoy the greenery and serene environment in the heart of the city.

 For a change of scenery head to the Japanese Friendship Garden that will transport you to a different environment.
-The venue offers a nice break from the Arizona desert as it boasts green trees and plants spread over 3.5 acres and features bridges, traditional Japanese gazebos, and even a tea house with regular ceremonies.
+It’s a nice break from the Arizona desert as it boasts green trees and plants spread over 3.5 acres and features bridges, traditional Japanese gazebos, and even a tea house with regular ceremonies.

 Address: 1125 N 3rd Ave, Phoenix, AZ 85003